primaryobjects/datasciencecoursera/repdata-015/project2/readme.md

-# Reproducible Research: Peer Assessment 2

-An Analysis of the Most Harmful Weather Events and Economic Impact From 1993 to 2011
+# Analysis of the Most Harmful Weather Events and Their Economic Impact From 1993 to 2011
----

-Kory Becker - June 15, 2015
+#### Kory Becker - June 15, 2015

 ## Synopsis